Emergency services still at scene of fatal Holland Park fire

-Emergency services remain at the scene of a fatal fire in Holland Park, in which a man died.
+Emergency services remain at the scene of a fatal fire in Holland Park , in which a man died.

 Video footage and images show the road sealed off by police, and emergency firefighters entering and leaving the property in Holland Park Gardens.